ibois-epfl/sp4e-andrea-petras/README.md

 ---
 ### Exercice 4: *std::ostram manipulation*

 > ⚠️ Note: we found out that the overloading function of the operator `<<` wasn't compiling on VScode/gcc.
-Hence, we had to add the keyword `friend`:
+Hence, we had to add the keyword `friend` (exo 4.5):
 > ```cpp
 > inline friend std::ostream& operator<<(std::ostream& stream, DumperSeries& _this)
 > {